-However, we have a new contender for this throne; different abilities based on hats, a hub area which leads to themed mini-worlds, multiple goals in each ‘world’ to receive a common item, boss battles, very cute aesthetic and collectable coins.
+However, we have a new contender for this throne; different abilities based on hats, a hub area that leads to themed mini-worlds, multiple goals in each ‘world’ to receive a common item, boss battles, a very cute aesthetic, and collectable coins.
 That’s right, I’m talking about Mari…… wait a minute, and you’re a girl!?
 Well then, I must be talking about A Hat in Time by Gears for Breakfast, which was also a successfully backed Kickstarter campaign!

 Whilst playing A Hat in Time, I was getting déjà vu of playing Mario 64 and Mario Sunshine many years ago.
 As I touched on above, the hub area is your ship which has links to various locations down on the planet your hourglasses have landed on.
 You start off with access to one area, Mafia Town, which gives you progressively unlocking missions which each reward you with an hourglass upon completion.
 Once you have collect 4, 7, 14 and 25 hourglasses you can unlock new areas which each have their own style, objectives and enemies.